-Given the reliable data within the seven-year report, any asserted excessive adjudicator fee charging can only by present in what is likely to be the small number of adjudications where the statistical returns have not been submitted.
+Given the reliable data within the Seventh Annual Report, any asserted excessive adjudicator fee charging can only by present in what is likely to be the small number of adjudications where the statistical returns have not been submitted.
 This must be considered within the wider context of the statistics that are available, which confirm a broad consistency of adjudicator fees in relation to values in dispute.
-Only the missing returns can re-affirm consistency of data, or otherwise, with the analysis of the available data in this paper, where it is unlikely that this information can ever be available.
-Without a mandatory requirement, enforced with a sanction for non-compliance, to submit adjudicator statistical returns, in accordance with the Code of Practice, the assessment of the continuing data will be limited to being reasonably indicators in 2026 a more robust process to ensure that statistical returns are made, may need to be established.
+Only the missing returns can re-affirm consistency of data, or otherwise, with the analysis of the available data in this paper, where it is unlikely that this information will ever be available.
+Without a mandatory requirement, enforced with a sanction for non-compliance, to submit adjudicator statistical returns, in accordance with the Code of Practice, the assessment of the continuing data will be limited to being reasonably indicative without being fully conclusive.
+As part of the next five-year appointment of the Panel of Adjudicators in 2026, a more robust process to ensure that statistical returns are made may need to be established.